How to Make Amazing Camp Coffee with an Aeropress Coffee Maker

 Traditional Method

-1. Place filter inside filter cap and affix to the brew chamber.
-Place brew chamber on top of your coffee mug with the filter cap facing down and the opening facing up.
+1. Place the filter inside the filter cap and affix it to the brew chamber.
+Place the brew chamber on top of your coffee mug, with the filter cap facing down and the opening facing up.

-2. Finely grind 16 grams ( approx 5 tablespoons) of coffee beans and dump into the bottom of the brew chamber.
+2. Finely grind 16 grams (approximately 5 tablespoons) of coffee beans and dump them into the bottom of the brew chamber.

 3. Boil water and remove from heat.
 Slowly pour a small amount of water into the chamber, just enough to wet all the grounds but no more.
 Wait 10 seconds.
 This bloom phase releases CO2 gas from the coffee.